reubenmathew7/CARLA-Vehicle-Simulation/README.md

 ## Credits

-This project was developed as part of a Coursera course on autonomous systems.
-I would like to express my gratitude to:
-- **Coursera instructors** for providing valuable insights into autonomous driving principles.
-- The **CARLA simulator community** for creating an open-source platform for testing autonomous vehicle algorithms.
-- My academic background in robotics, control systems, and mechatronics, which equipped me with the necessary skills to complete this project.
+This project was part of [this Coursera course](https://www.coursera.org/learn/motion-planning-self-driving-cars).
+This course provided me with valuable insights into the field of autonomous driving and equiped me with practical skills essential for building the future of transportation..